← The Architect

 Does Notion have AI?

 Yes — Notion AI can summarize or generate content from your pages.
 It is not a dedicated journaling mentor.
-The Architect is purpose-built for that with 7 distinct personas and cross-entry memory.
+The Architect is purpose-built for that with 5 distinct personas plus a custom mentor and cross-entry memory.

 Which is better for serious self-reflection?